ciims/CiiMS/README.md

 __Interested in a Hosted Solution?__

 Want to use CiiMS but don't want to deal with hosting?
-Let us professionally manage CiiMS for you!
-Head over to [www.ciims.io](http://www.ciims.io) and create an account!
-Our plans start at $10.
-Pricing information is available at: https://www.ciims.io/pricing.

-###### Benefits of CiiMS.io Hosting

-- Hosting by the creators of CiiMS
-- Tuned for the best performance
-- Unlimited outbound bandwidth
-- Automatic updates and patching
-- Unlimited CDN storage for assets
-- Full API access
-- TLS support for ciims.io domains
-- Support for custom domains
+Contact us at contact [at] ciims.io for availability and pricing information.

 ## Who uses CiiMS?